OrthoFinder/OrthoFinder/README.md

 **New workflow for scalability**

-OrthoFinder now provides a ``--core --assign`` workflow to assign additional species to a previously computed OrthoFinder run.
-This workflow makes use of SHOOT to create profiles for the previously computed orthogroups, and new genes are assigned to these orthogroups without requiring a costly all-versus-all sequence search.
-Genes that cannot be assigned using the [SHOOT](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02652-8) approach are analysed on a clade-by-clade basis using a standard OrthoFinder workflow.
+The ``--core --assign`` workflow uses [SHOOT](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02652-8) to create profiles for previously computed orthogroups, and adds new genes to these orthogroups without requiring a costly all-versus-all sequence search.
+Genes that cannot be assigned using the SHOOT approach are analysed using a standard OrthoFinder workflow.

 **Phylogenetic Hierarchical Orthogroups**

-OrthoFinder3 uses phylogenetic trees to determine orthologs.
-This is in contrast to most other methods that use only sequence similarity to infer orthologs.
-We have now extended our phylogenetic approach to orthogroups.
-This means that the orthogroups are more accurate than before, and also that orthogroups are now provided for each node within the species tree.

-This change significantly increases the accuracy of the orthogroups identified by OrthoFinder.
-It also provides new functionality by enabling users to perform orthogroup-level analyses for any clade of species in the species tree.
-Orthogroups for every internal node in the species tree are provided in `/Comparative_Genomics_Statistics` (e.g. `N3.tsv` is the orthogroups for node N3 in the species tree).
+OrthoFinder3 has now extended its phylogenetic approach to orthogroups, allowing orthogroups to be defined for each node within the species tree.
+This significantly increases the accuracy of orthogroups, and enables users to perform orthogroup analyses for any clade of species in the species tree.

 <img src="assets/hog.png" alt="HOGs" width="500"/>

-**Performance improvements**

-(4x quicker runtime, 2.5x lower RAM usage, 15% more accurate orthogroups)

 ## Citation